Józef Haller: Early life

 Haller was born 13 August 1873 in a small village called Jurczyce near Kraków (Skawina Municipal), in the Kingdom of Galicia and Lodomeria in the Austro-Hungarian Empire.
-Józef was the third child of a szlachta (Polish nobility) Henryk Haller von Hallenburg and Olga Treter.
-Jan Haller, a bookseller and the owner of the first printing house in Poland in the 16th century, was one of his ancestors.
-Józef Haller's father took part in the failed January Uprising against the partitioning powers and his maternal grandfather was a captain in the Polish Army during the infamous November Uprising.
+Józef was the third child of a szlachta (Polish nobility) Henryk Haller and Olga Treter.
+One of his distant ancestors was Jan Haller, a bookseller and the owner of the first printing house in Poland in the 16th century.
+Józef Haller's father took part in the January Uprising against the partitioning powers and his maternal grandfather was a captain in the Polish Army during the November Uprising.
 He was also awarded the Virtuti Militari Knight's Cross.

 Józef spent his early childhood in the countryside where up to the age of nine he grew up with his brothers and sisters.
 Like other family members, he belonged to the Catholic organizations such as Sodality of Our Lady (Sodalicja Mariańska), which popularized the veneration of the Virgin Mary, and the Third Secular Franciscan Order.
 Strong patriotism and religiousness were deeply rooted in Haller's family life and strongly influenced young Józef.
 Those family values – patriotism and religion – which shaped his personality, determined his future decisions.

-In 1882 the Haller family moved to the city of Lemberg (Lwów) where Józef attended a local German gymnasium.
-He subsequently continued his education in the military Lower Realschule (secondary school) in Kaschau, Hungary (present-day Slovakia) and then in the Higher Realschule in Weisskirchen in Moravia, which was also attended to by some Austrian archdukes and European royalty.
+In 1882 the Haller family moved to the city of Lwów, then under Austrian occupation, where Józef attended a local gymnasium.
+He subsequently continued his education in the military junior high school in Kaschau, Hungary (present-day Košice, Slovakia) and then in a high school in Hranice na Moravě (Weisskirchen) in Moravia, which was also attended to by some Austrian archdukes and European royalty.
 Afterwards, he studied at the Faculty of Artillery at Vienna's Theresian Military Academy.

 Austro-Hungarian Army

 When Józef Haller graduated from the university he was designated the rank of Second Lieutenant and then started his 15-year-long service with the Austro-Hungarian Army.
-Between 1895-1910 he served with the 11th Artillery Regiment in Lviv.
+Between 1895 and 1910 he served with the 11th Artillery Regiment in Lviv.
 In 1903 Józef married Aleksandra Sala and in 1906 his son Eryk was born.

 In 1910 Józef resigned from the Austro-Hungarian Army stating that "since he had reached the rank of captain and he is not able to learn anything new in the Austrian Artillery, he leaves the army in order to serve the country in some other way until his Homeland needs him."